-The Paul Tamblyn award is a perpetual endowment within Sing Canada Harmony, seeded by the bequest of Ontario district barbershopper, the late Dr, Paul Tamblyn.
+The Paul Tamblyn award is a perpetual endowment within Sing Canada Harmony, seeded by the bequest of Ontario district barbershopper, the late Dr. Paul Tamblyn.
 Tamblyn’s lifetime passion for excellence in training for choral and barbershop leaders and directors lives on through his endowment and the endowment continues to grow as family and friends honour Tamblyn’s name with additional gifts to Sing Canada Harmony.
 The Endowment currently supports an annual scholarship award of $1000.00.
+At least one scholarship is awarded annually.
 The Dr. Paul Tamblyn Music Educator Scholarship is awarded to a choral director who has made a significant impact on the development, promotion and improvement of choral directing and performance in Canada, with preference given to those involved with a capella choral groups.

 |2010||Betty Jean (BJ) Vermue – Harmony Inc., A Cappella Showcase|

 Nominate a choral director for this award – Application Form

 About Paul Tamblyn

 In life, in health, in illness and in his tragic early death from cancer, Paul was giving and encouraging in every way.
 In every endeavour he gave of his knowledge, experience and his worth to all he touched.
 In the end, he chose to extend his giving beyond his death with the gift of an endowment to Sing Canada Harmony for the advancement of educators in Barbershop (a Cappella) singing.